ykaw/FuguIta/README.txt

   If install.site is included in site74.tgz, its contents will be added to /etc/rc.firsttime.

-  Please note that if the file sysmedia/fuguita-7.4-amd64.ffsimg exceeds 2GB as a result of building FuguIta by adding site74.tgz, the ISO image will not be created correctly.
+  Please note that if the file sysmedia/fuguita-7.5-amd64.ffsimg exceeds 2GB as a result of building FuguIta by adding site74.tgz, the ISO image will not be created correctly.

-Copy rsync, rlwrap, and pv created from the ports tree to the install_pkgs directory.
+Copy rsync, rlwrap, pv and its dependents (gettext-runtime and libiconv) created from the ports tree to the install_pkgs directory.

 Also install rsync and pv in the build environment itself.

     # cp /usr/ports/packages/amd64/all/rsync-*.tgz install_pkgs
     # cp /usr/ports/packages/amd64/all/rlwrap-*.tgz install_pkgs
     # cp /usr/ports/packages/amd64/all/pv-*.tgz install_pkgs
+    # cp /usr/ports/packages/amd64/all/gettext-runtime-*.tgz install_pkgs
+    # cp /usr/ports/packages/amd64/all/libiconv-*.tgz install_pkgs
     # pkg_add -D unsigned /usr/ports/packages/amd64/all/rsync-*.tgz
     # pkg_add -D unsigned /usr/ports/packages/amd64/all/pv-*.tgz